tronprotocol/documentation/TRX/Common-Patterns.md

 ## Interacting with Transactions

-Transactions are only confirmed once they're available on the Solidity Node.
-Th
+Transactions are confirmed once they're available through the Solidity Node.
+The Full Node allows you to query

-#### - Use an RPC call
+#### - Use an RPC call for a transaction/transaction list directly
-`/walletsolidity/gettransactionbyid` to retrieve transactions by ID.
+`/walletsolidity/gettransactionbyid` to retrieve **Confirmed** transactions by ID.
+`/wallet/gettransactionbyid` to retrieve **ALL** transactions by ID, including **Unconfirmed** transactions.

-`/walletsolidity/gettransactionsfromthis` to retrieve transactions from an address.
+`/walletextension/gettransactionsfromthis` to retrieve transactions from an address.

-`/walletsolidity/gettransactionstothis` to retrieve transactions to an address.
+`/walletextension/gettransactionstothis` to retrieve transactions to an address.

+#### - Use an RPC call for the block
+If the block has transactions, it will be listed in the trasactions array.
+You can parse this to find all the transactions included on that block.

+`/walletsolidity/getblockbynum` to retrieve block by block height/number from the Solidity Node.
+These blocks are guaranteed confirmed and irreversable.

+`/wallet/getblockbynum` to retrieve a block by block height/number from the Full Node.
+These blocks are **NOT** confirmed.

+`/wallet/getblockbyid` to retrieve by block hash.

 ---